joric/mitosis/mitosis-bluetooth/README.md

 to erase pairing information.
 I had to disable whitelist support because I couldn't properly erase pairing data in runtime.

-I couldn't make app_trace_log work in the GCC version because it lacks free memory (had to write a drop-in replacement) but in IAR you can just use the following preprocessor directives (the last option is optional if log is too verbose).
+There is a built in app_trace_log but it doesn't work with GCC (probably lacks free memory) so I had to write a small drop-in replacement but.
+In IAR you can just try the following preprocessor directives (the last one is optional if it's too verbose):

 ```
 DEBUG